grunt-lucas/porytiles/README.md

 Clang+LLVM 16 is the "official" Porytiles build toolchain -- the Porytiles formatting/coverage/tidy scripts rely on LLVM tools to function.
 However, most reasonable C++ compilers should be able to build the executable, assuming they have support for the C++20 standard.
 In addition to Clang+LLVM, the Porytiles CI pipeline runs a build job with GCC 13.
-I try to maintain compatibility with that compiler, should you prefer it over Clang+LLVM.
+I try to maintain compatibility with GCC, should you prefer it over Clang+LLVM.